zmahfuz0613/react-architecture-exercise/README.md

 By the end of this, developers should be able to:

-- Create nice diagrams to exhibit react component hierarchy
+- Create nice diagrams that give clarity into the architecture of a react app
-- Have clarity in react architecture and understand the codebase better
 - Have knowledge of how to use a diagram tool like whimsical

 # Exercise: Create a diagram